Zuehlke/machines-code-people/articles/pragmatic-documentation.md

 ---
 # {{page.title}}

-Writing documentation is a task that most developers and engineers find tiresome.
+Writing documentation is a task that most programmers find tiresome.
 The pattern I see is that they are asked to write documentation without understanding:
 * for whom is this documentation written